Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Scaling Experiment: SA vs. DDPM

 \section{Scaling Experiment: SA vs.\ DDPM}

 The $K{=}100$ MNIST experiment (Table~\ref{tab:mnist-baselines}) showed that DDPM fails entirely when training data are scarce, but this comparison is arguably unfair to DDPM: diffusion models are designed for large-data regimes.
 We therefore ran a scaling study at $K\in\{100,\,500,\,1{,}000,\,2{,}000,\,3{,}500\}$ digit-3 images (the maximum available in MNIST) to test whether DDPM catches up as $K$ grows and to characterize how SA behaves under a principled, data-dependent $\beta$ selection.
+At each~$K$, we set $\beta$ using the entropy inflection criterion of Proposition~\ref{prop:entropy-derivative}: we swept $\beta$ over a grid, computed the attention entropy $H(\beta)=-\sum_k p_k\log p_k$ where $\mathbf{p}=\mathrm{softmax}(\beta\mathbf{X}^\top\boldsymbol{\xi})$ averaged over a probe set, and identified $\beta^*$ at the inflection point (maximum $|dH/d\beta|$); this gave a principled, data-dependent operating point for each $K$ without manual tuning, and for each $K$ we also reported SA at $5\beta^*$ (the retrieval regime) to illustrate the temperature knob.
+We used the same MLP DDPM architecture (Appendix~\ref{app:ddpm}) with $T{=}200$ diffusion steps at every~$K$, scaling training epochs inversely with $K$ to keep total gradient steps comparable: $5{,}000$ epochs at $K{=}100$ down to $1{,}000$ epochs at $K{=}3{,}500$.
+The key metric was max-cosine similarity to the nearest stored pattern, which distinguishes structured generation from noise (Table~\ref{tab:scaling}, Fig.~\ref{fig:scaling}).